-There was a total of 1,518 drug seizures in prisons in 2021, compared to 1,251 seizures 2020.
+In 2022, 1,400 drug tests were carried out on inmates in Irish prisons, with 99 inmates recorded as either refusing to take a test or coming back with a false result.
+There were 268 definite positives along with 1,031 negatives.
+Drugs detected during testing included opioids, cannabis, and benzodiazepines.
+There were 1,378 drug seizures in prisons in 2022, compared with 1,518 seizures in 2021.
 The IPS recognises that improvements are required in this area.
 Additional security measures aimed at further enhancing the security of prisons include the introduction of a free confidential telephone line, which is now operational.

 The prevalence of hepatitis C virus (HCV) infection among prisoners in Ireland remains poorly understood.
-A cross-sectional study in Mountjoy Prison, Dublin found that of those tested, 92 (22.8%) were HCV antibody-positive.
-Of those antibody-positive, 53 (57.6%) tested positive for HCV RNA (ribonucleic acid); 23 (25.0%) had spontaneous clearance; 16 (17.4%) had a sustained viral response (SVR); 10 (11.0%) were co-infected with human immunodeficiency virus (HIV); and 6 (6.0%) with hepatitis B virus (HBV).
-The untreated chronic HCV seroprevalence estimate was 13.1% and the seroprevalence of HCV among prisoners with a history of injecting drug use (IDU) was 79.7%.
+A cross-sectional study in Mountjoy Prison, Dublin found that, of those tested, 92 (22.8%) were HCV antibody-positive.
+Of those who were antibody-positive, 53 (57.6%) tested positive for HCV RNA (ribonucleic acid); 23 (25.0%) had spontaneous clearance; 16 (17.4%) had a sustained viral response (SVR); 10 (11.0%) were co-infected with human immunodeficiency virus (HIV); and 6 (6.0%) were co-infected with hepatitis B virus (HBV).
+The untreated chronic HCV seroprevalence estimate was 13.1%, and the seroprevalence of HCV among prisoners with a history of injecting drug use (IDU) was 79.7%.